 Some eCommerce businesses utilize zone skipping to lower their delivery costs.
-Zone skipping means combining many orders into LTL or FTL freight and shipping them closer to their final destination.
-This allows products to travel by less expensive freight for most of the journey.
-When they are off-loaded to a local carrier, the packages travel through fewer shipping zones.
-This translates to lower shipping costs.
+Zone skipping means combining many orders into an LTL or FTL freight load and shipping them closer to the customers, so products travel by less expensive freight for most of the journey.
+When they are off-loaded to a local carrier for last-mile delivery, the packages travel through fewer shipping zones.
+That translates to lower shipping costs.

 Zone-skipping includes drayage to bridge different segments of the journey.
 For example, you might use drayage services to deliver packages to the trucking hub for long-distance shipping.
-Drayage might also be involved in getting freight from the hub to the carrier that will deliver packages to individual customers.
+And drayage might take the shipment from the hub to the carrier that will deliver packages to individual customers.

-Drayage can also be used to get products from a port or a rail or trucking hub to a fulfillment center.
-When you handle your order fulfillment from a warehouse close to the port, your goods can go from pier to warehouse by drayage.
+You can also use drayage to get products from a port or a rail or trucking hub to a fulfillment center.
+When you handle your eCommerce fulfillment from a warehouse close to the port, your goods can go from the pier to the warehouse by drayage.

 However, using a warehouse close to a port for your fulfillment can increase both your shipping costs and delivery time.
-A better fulfillment strategy is to use centrally-located warehouses.
-From these fulfillment centers, you can ship cheaply to more of the US.
+A better fulfillment strategy is to use centrally located national fulfillment services.
+From these fulfillment centers, you can ship cheaply and quickly to more of the U.S.

-A strategically-located fulfillment warehouse will probably be away from the coast.
-You might use drayage services to transfer shipments from port or rail to your 3PL services provider.
-The cost for this short-haul trucking will be more than made up for by what you save on shipping.
+A strategically located fulfillment warehouse will probably be away from the coast.
+You might use drayage services to transfer shipments from the port or rail link to your 3PL services provider’s warehouse.
+The cost for this short-haul trucking will be more than made up by what you save on shipping.

 Working with Drayage Service Providers